mohammad-sameer76/buy-me-a-coffee-page/README.md

-# ☕ Support My Work
+# ☕ Buy me a Coffee

 A simple and clean **Buy me a Coffee page** where people can support my journey.
 Built with **HTML, CSS, and JavaScript**, and deployed on **GitHub Pages**.